 Aims and objectives

-At the beginning of every lesson, mention what your students will learn in the lesson and what the objectives of the lesson are.
+At the beginning of every lesson, mention what your students will learn the lesson and what the objectives of the lesson are.
 This makes the audience more interested and curious to find out how they will reach those objectives.
 This also serves the audience as a way to plan their lessons in a timely manner to fit their schedule.

 Try to engage with your audience as much as possible.
 You can do this by setting up quizzes after lessons thus giving the audience a chance to assess their understanding of the lesson.